ColinKennedy/rezzurect/README.md

+This is a WIP repository and is still in active development.
+Check out its parent repository [Respawn](https://github.com/ColinKennedy/tk-config-default2-respawn) for more details.

 # Logging
 The central logger that rezzurect uses is located in utils/logger.py.
 `logger.init()` is run early on in the installation process and sets up all of